 “Our role as therapists is to empower people with information, so they can have confidence to reach their goals,” Julie explains.

-“Serge received some information on small aids, like the talking PenFRIEND.
+“Serge received some information on small low vision aids, like the talking PenFRIEND.
 This enables him to identify items around his home, independently and confidently.
 I’ve also worked with Serge and his wife to discuss bathroom solutions that prevent falls and promote energy conservation.”

 Julie is just one of VisAbility’s regional therapists, who visit clients in their own homes in regional areas.
-To discover more about therapy supports we offer throughout WA and regional areas, visit Therapy Services.